-The Dancing Summer Lab Professional Practice: Intensive is a five-day CPD creative laboratory held at Middlesex University on our Hendon campus.
+The Dancing Summer Lab Professional Practice: Intensive is a five-day CPD creative laboratory.
 This laboratory supports artists developing creative ideas in movement as well as creative and academic writing skills.
 It has been designed to respond to your needs as a movement practitioner as you make transitions in your career, particularly involving how to effectively translate movement-based practice into writing in creative ways.

 The course is perfect if you are undertaking somatic based study, are thinking about returning to academia after a break or beginning academic study, writing a project proposal, or working in further or higher education having come through a professional performance career.

 The Summer Lab addresses the rich bodies-of-knowledge dancers possess through exploring ideas within a mix of practical studio movement classes and academic writing-based sessions.
 Each day will begin with a somatic based movement class, these are GYROKINESIS and/or Bartenieff Fundamentals.
 The lab develops your movement and written languages through a stronger awareness of body-mind connection in order to access practical knowing when creating new work.

 To apply for the Dancing Summer Lab Professional Practice: Intensive, please visit our online store.